Feb 01, 2023

 An SSL certificate is a security protocol that encrypts the connection between a site and the web browsers that visit it.
 It is heavily recommended for website owners to install this feature, especially if they request sensitive information from users.

 That said, SSL certificates come in several types, and some are better for certain websites than others.
-Ideally, you want a certificate most suitable for your business, budget, and site’s size.
+Ideally, you want a paid or even free SSL certificate most suitable for your business, budget, and site’s size.

 To help with your decision, this guide will explain the different types of SSL certificates.
 We will discuss the pros and cons of each one and the differences between SSL validation levels.